ps4star/FSE/ref.md

 Copies (raw xse...) to XSE output.
 De-references constants.

-## (5) XSE Commands

-## (5a) Note About XSE Commands

-FSE has support for all XSE commands, but not in the way that you might think.
-If FSE does not "recognize" a command, it will assume it's XSE code, and will simply copy and paste it to XSE output, with the only modifications being that it will still scan for const references.
-This means only some XSE commands (those which are particularly inconvenient or have optimization potential, or those which have alternative names) are actually "recognized", while the rest are simply de-referenced and copied without any special attention given to them by the compiler.

-For this reason, the below list is NOT a complete or comprehensive list of all commands in XSE, simply a list of all the ones that work differently (or have "modified syntax") in FSE than XSE.
-Note that 4c contains a different XSE command list.
-The commands in the 4c list do not need to be written differently, but simply have alternative (shortened) names (though all of these also retain their original XSE names, i.e. you're not forced to use any of these alternative names if you don't want to).
-Some commands in the list also have additional XSE command calls automatically performed after them. "lf" for example calls XSE lock, then XSE faceplayer, both in 1 command.
-These are technically recognized by the compiler, but generally don't have any "modified syntax", thus they are in a separate list.

-## (5b) List of XSE Commands with Modified Syntax
+## (5) List of XSE Commands

 Below is a list of all standard XSE commands currently recognized by the compiler which are written differently in FSE compared to XSE.

 ### @(label name)
 ###### Other Names: label, lbl, @
 Creates an XSE org with (label name).
 Note that "@" is specified as an "other name" despite already being the primary name.
 This is because it can be used both with a space and without a space ("@lblname" vs "@ lblname"). @ is the only name this applies to (i.e. the other names require a space and cannot be used without one).
 Any non-leading @s found in the label name will cause an error.
 Note that all labels must come after your @main code.
 Code found outside of any labels will throw a compiler error.
-All label references MUST start with @, otherwise invalid XSE code will be generated, as there is minimal error-checking for label references.
+All label references MUST start with @, otherwise invalid XSE code will be generated.

 ### applymovement (movement target) (movement series...)
 ###### Other Names: move